 NAVTIME (Offline) (Android) (iOS)

 NAVTIME is a free travel planning app for Japan.
 It allows you to plan your train routes, find free WiFi Hotspots, ATMs, and train stations.
 It also contains free travel guides to help you get online, use public transport and enjoy Japanese culture.
 The greatest thing about this app, that makes it handier than other train planning apps, is that it allows those using the JR pass to prioritize train routes that will make use of their pass.
-The app has partial offline functionality for the following search features; Free WiFi hotspots, currency exchange, ATMs, tourist information centers, stations, and “spot locator”.
+The app has partial offline functionality for the following search features; Free WiFi hotspots, currency exchange, ATMs, tourist information centres, stations, and “spot locator”.
 NAVTIME allows you to save up to 50 train routes for offline access.

 Happy Cow (Offline)(Android)(iOS)

 Happy Cow is an app for vegans and vegetarians, allowing them to locate restaurants, cafes etc that serve vegan and/or vegetarian food.
-Traveling around Japan while a vegan or vegetarian is challenging, and even those who live here find it hard to manage with the lack of options.
+Travelling around Japan while a vegan or vegetarian is challenging, and even those who live here find it hard to manage with the lack of options.
 Japan is not a vegan and vegetarian-friendly society.
 Even food that would otherwise be vegan, or vegetarian, normally contains some form of fish such as dashi (fish stock) or bonito (fish flakes).
 Adapting dishes is not normally an option in Japan, and most restaurants will be confused as to what you exactly want and why you’re trying to change their menu.
 HappyCow makes the life of those avoiding animal products much easier.
 The free version lets you search for restaurants nearby, and the paid version lets you plan ahead.
 The app will exclude places that do vegetarian or vegan dishes that also serve meat dishes or use non-organic products. .
 Due to that, you may find it to be quite limited outside of major cities.

 Google Maps (Offline) (Android) (iOS)